-The Charlotte Chess and Scholastic Center started as a small chess club, the Queen City Chess Association (QCCA), in 2007, which met at the Asian Herald Library.
+The Charlotte Chess Center started as a small chess club, the Queen City Chess Association (QCCA), in 2007, which met at the Asian Herald Library.

 Organizers Gary Newsom, Peter Giannatos, and Mike Eberhardinger thought it would be great to introduce a club that was both modern and welcoming.
 The QCCA later grew into a much larger entity after a few years of running successful tournaments, weekly game nights, and chess camps.

-The organizers thought that having a physical location where chess tournaments and instruction could take place would change the overall landscape of chess in Charlotte.
+The organizers thought that having a physical location where chess tournaments and instruction could take place would change the overall landscape for chess in Charlotte.

-The CCCSA will offer classes from beginner to advanced, ages 5 to 105.
-CCCSA will offer countless opportunities for members to play in rated and unrated weekly, and monthly tournaments.
+CCC will offer classes from beginner to advanced, ages 5 to 105.
+CCC will offer countless opportunities for members to play in rated and unrated weekly, and monthly tournaments.

-The center will look to promote chess and all of its benefits throughout the Charlotte Metro area .
-The CCCSA prides itself on a professional atmosphere for its members and staff.
+CCC will look to promote chess and all of its benefits throughout the Charlotte Metro area.
+The CCC prides itself on a professional atmosphere for its members and staff.

 To provide Charlotte area chess players of ALL ages and skill levels the chance to compete and develop friendships with other community players.